FUB-APINACA

-FUB-APINACA (also known as AFUBINACA and FUB-AKB48) is an indazole-based synthetic cannabinoid that is presumed to be a potent agonist of the CB1 receptor and has been sold online as a designer drug.
+FUB-APINACA (also known as A-FUBINACA according to the EMCCDA framework for naming synthetic cannabinoids and FUB-AKB48) is an indazole-based synthetic cannabinoid that is presumed to be a potent agonist of the CB1 receptor and has been sold online as a designer drug.
 It is an analog of APINACA and 5F-APINACA where the pentyl chain has been replaced with fluorobenzyl.

 Pharmacology

 FUB-APINACA acts as a full agonist with a binding affinity of 1.06 nM at CB1 and 0.174 nM at CB2 cannabinoid receptors.

 Legal status

 In the United States, FUB-APINACA was temporarily emergency scheduled by the DEA in 2019. and made a permanent Schedule I Controlled Substance nationwide on April 7, 2022.
 Previously, it was illegal only in Alabama (listed as FUB-AKB48).

 Sweden's public health agency suggested classifying FUB-APINACA as a hazardous substance on November 10, 2014.